TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 <br>

 But why did we change the `'<timestampNow()>'`?
-Let's look into next step.
+Let's look into the next step.

 ## 3. From static method in Faker provider to straightforward `functions()`

-What does `'<timestampNow()>'` mean in Alice fixture context?
+What does `'<timestampNow()>'` mean in Alice's fixture context?

 * It's a reference to a method in a Faker provider, that's being loaded and interpreted by Alice
 * A → B → C

-It takes a while to figure this complex relationship.
-What happens in a background?
-We have to register a service into test container.
+It takes a while to figure out this complex relationship.
+What happens in the background?
+We have to register a service into a test container.
 This service has some public methods.
 Then we have to mark these services (no interface marker, so no change to use autoconfigure) with a tag, so Alice can find them.
-Then Alice find them and tries to match strings in `<(maybeMethodOnOneOfProviders(100))>` into one of public methods.
+Then Alice finds them and tries to match strings in `<(maybeMethodOnOneOfProviders(100))>` into one of the public methods.

 <blockquote class="blockquote text-center">
 Magic...
 Magic everywhere.